telerik/ajax-docs/controls/menu/how-to/use-radmenu-in-a-user-control-with-outputcache-enabled.md

 **Part II - Registering the scripts**

 1. Find the **Scripts** folder in your local installation of Telerik.Web.UI.
-With default installation the path to the scripts folder would be: *Program Files\telerik\RadControls for ASPNET AJAX Q1 2008\Sripts* The Scripts folder contains the **Common** folder which is used by all controls and **javascript** resources for **individual** controls allocated in folders after the controls name.
+With default installation the path to the scripts folder would be: *Program Files\Progress\UI for ASP.NET AJAX RX YYYY\Scripts* The Scripts folder contains the **Common** folder which is used by all controls and **javascript** resources for **individual** controls allocated in folders after the controls name.

 1. Copy the **Common** folder and the **Menu** in the root of your application: